cs17resch01003/gpurepair/Readme.md

 Adam Betts, Nathan Chong, Alastair F. Donaldson, Shaz Qadeer and Paul Thomson.
 GPUVerify: A Verifier for GPU Kernels.
 In OOPSLA 2012, pages 113-132.
 ACM, 2012.

+<a id="3">[3]</a>
+Saurabh Joshi and Gautam Muduganti.
+GPURepair: Automated Repair of GPU Kernels.
+In VMCAI 2021, pages 401-414.
+Springer, 2021.